 (2001) “Interactive dance-making: online creative collaborations”, Digital Creativity.
 12.4: 205-214.

 (2017) “Gesture and Movement: Indices of Presence”, In: Banks J (eds.)
-Avatars Assembled: The Social and Technical Anatomy of Digital Bodies.
+Avatar, Assembled: The Social and Technical Anatomy of Digital Bodies.
 Digital Formations.
-New York, NY, USA: Peter Lang.
-(Accepted)
+New York, USA: Peter Lang.

 (2016) “Transcending dimensions: physical and virtual dancing bodies”, In: Rosenberg D (eds.)
 The Oxford Handbook of Screendance Studies.
 Oxford University Press.
 657-676

 DOI: 10.1093/oxfordhb/9780199981601.013.31, Repository URL: http://eprints.whiterose.ac.uk/81423/

 (2015) “Placing the body in mixed reality”, In: Hunter V (eds.)
 Moving Sites: Investigating Site-Specific Dance Performance.
 Routledge.
 162-177

 (2012) “Pluralistic Presence: Practising embodiment with my avatar”, In: Broadhurst S; Machon J (eds.)
 Identity, Performance and Technology: Practices of Empowerment, Embodiment and Technicity.
 Performance and Technology.
 Basingstoke: Palgrave Macmillan.
 160-174

 Repository URL: http://eprints.whiterose.ac.uk/76891/